 - Salary Protection Cover

-All our customers with existing Life Cover or Funeral Cover policies with Stangen will be covered should an insured event (death)occur as a result of the coronavirus.
-That said, we also want you to know that researchers estimate that there is a mortality rate of around nine out of 1000 coronavirus cases resulting in death, and these are even fewer in younger people who have healthy immune systems.
+All our customers with existing and new Life Cover or Funeral Cover policies with Stangen will be covered should an insured event (death)occur as a result of the coronavirus provided that waiting periods (Funeral Cover) have been met.

 With regards to the Income (Salary) Protection product, the cover will only start once the deferred and waiting periods have been served.
 This product is focused on insuring a client’s inability to perform a job for a period of longer than three months.